Aleve Cold and Sinus

 steroid medicine (such as prednisone).

 This list is not complete.
-Other drugs may interact with naproxen and pseudoephedrine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Aleve Cold and Sinus, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Aleve-D Sinus & Cold (naproxen / pseudoephedrine)